cosmicrays/hermes/INSTALL.md

 # Installation Instructions

-**HERMES** can be installed on GNU/Linux and macOS (OS X), while other operating systems have not been tested, and are generally not supported.
+**HERMES** can be installed on GNU/Linux and macOS (OS X), while other operating systems have not been tested and are generally not supported.

 ## Dependencies and requirements